fluttermtl/flutter_chat_workshop/08_write_message/instructions.md

 The `TextEditingController` is a controller for text input.
 It can be considered as a state of a `TextField` widget.
 Value is accessed through the `text` property.
-// TODO: edit the why
-This widget can be related to a controller to manage the text entered by the user by giving it to the `controller` property.
+TextField widget can be related to a controller to manage the text entered by the user by giving it to the `controller` property.

 ### How to use it
 ```dart